Hello Triangle 🟒¢

 Usually we set the cull mode to Front to avoid wasting resources in rendering the inside of objects.
 But for beginners it can be very frustrating to see nothing on screen for hours only to discover that the triangle was just facing in the wrong direction, so I advise you to set it to None when developing.

-Once a primitive have been turned into fragments, the fragment shader stage is invoked for each one of them.
+Once a primitive have been sliced into many little fragments by the rasterizer, the fragment shader stage is invoked for each one of them.
 This shader receives the interpolated values generated by the vertex shader, and must output on its turn the final color of the fragment.

 Note